0xPolygon/polygon-docs/docs/pos/architecture/heimdall/key-management.md

 Each validator uses two keys to manage validator related activities on Polygon.
-The Signer key is kept on the node and is generally considered a `hot` wallet, whereas the Owner key is supposed to kept very secure, is used infrequently, and is generally considered a `cold` wallet.
-The staked funds are controlled by the Owner key.
+The *signer* key is kept on the node and is generally considered a *hot* wallet, whereas the Owner key is supposed to kept very secure, is used infrequently, and is generally considered a *cold* wallet.
+The staked funds are controlled by the *owner* key.

 This separation of responsibilities has been done to ensure an efficient tradeoff between security and ease of use.
 Both keys are Ethereum compatible addresses and work exactly the same manner.
-And yes, it is possible to have same Owner and Signer keys.
+And yes, it is possible to have same owner and signer keys.

 ## Signer key